7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise_2.md

 [1,true,{2.3,"hello"}]
 ```

-Oh boy....And now, list comprehensions to the rescue:
+Oh boy...I looked at the exercise again while thinking about list comprehensions:

 ```
 tuple_to_list(T) ->